dairycultist/New-Hand-in-Mootown/README.md

-# FunGame
+# New Hand in Mootown

 [Itch.io page](https://dairycultist.itch.io/new-hand-in-mootown)

-In order to combat depression, I'm making a game that's fun (even if it's not perfect).
+In order to combat depression, I'm making a game that's fun (and imperfect).

 ## Notes